AlexBialas/RGB-Game/README.md

 Welcome to the Color Guessing Game!
 This is a fun and interactive web-based game where players try to guess the correct color from a set of colored squares.
 The game features two difficulty levels, easy and hard, and offers an engaging way to test your color recognition skills.
 Table of Contents

 Features
-    How to Play
-    Technologies Used
-    Installation
-    Contributing
-    License

-Features

     Two Difficulty Levels: Choose between Easy (3 squares) and Hard (9 squares).